BoolNordicAB/CSharp-Boilerplate-Structure/README.md

 - UI.Console.Test

-All of these depend on, at least, all of the core projects (except the test-projects). `UI.Console` is the actual application that a user consumes.
+All of these depend on, at least, all of the core projects (except the test projects). `UI.Console` is the actual application that a user consumes.
 Examples of other real world applications would be a `UI.API.Web` project and/or a `UI.Graphical.Web` project.
 The `UI.Console.Test` is a "Coded UI Test" project, that emulates a human user interacting with the application via normal